Solver Parameters

 The D-Wave system used for this example is an Advantage that has couplers between active qubits 30 and 2940.
 Select a suitable embedding for the QPU you run examples on.

 An anneal schedule variation is defined by a series of pairs of floating-point numbers identifying points in the schedule at which to change slope.
-The first element in the pair is time \(t\) in microseconds with a granularity of 0.01 \(\mu s\) for Advantage and 0.02 \(\mu s\) for D-Wave 2000Q systems; the second, anneal fraction \(s\) in the range [0,1].
+The first element in the pair is time \(t\) and the second is anneal fraction \(s\) in the range [0,1].
 The resulting schedule is the piecewise-linear curve that connects the provided points.

 The following rules apply to the set of anneal schedule points provided: